ShizukaDonaghue/atomic-quiz/README.md

     * The button is only displayed once the user selects an answer to prevent the user from skipping questions.
     * When clicked, it reactivates the answer buttons and cursor: pointer property for the next question.
     * When clicked, it removes the colours (red or green) from the answer buttons for the next question.
-    * When clikced, it hides the next button and answer explanation text for the next question.
+    * When clicked, it hides the next button and answer explanation text for the next question.
     * If it is the last question, the next button is not displayed and instead the finish button is displayed.
 * Finish Button
     * The colour of the button changes upon hovering.
     * The finish button is displayed once the user selects an answer for the last question.
-    * When clicked, it displays the results section and hides all other section.
+    * When clicked, it displays the results section and hides all other sections.

 #### Results Section
 * Logo